vacp2p/rfc-index/vac/1/coss.md

 RFC specifcations are introduced by teams, under a specific *domain*, with the intentions of becoming technically mature documents.
-When specification has obtained draft status a new number wil be assigned.
+When a specification is promoted to *draft* status, the number that is assigned MAY be incremental in nature or random based on other factors.
-Standards track specifications SHOULD be based on the [Vac RFC template](../template.md).
+Standards track specifications MUST be based on the [Vac RFC template](../template.md) before obtaining a new status.
 All changes, comments, and contributions SHOULD be documented.

-A number will be assigned to indicate the specification has entered the [Vac RFC](rfc.vac.dev) process.

 ## Conventions